willamowius/callgen323/ReadMe.txt

 Example:
 in host 1, run:
-  callgen -n 5 -N -l
+  callgen -m 5 -n -l
 meaning: start in passive mode with 5 number of lines/calls to receive.

 in host 2, run:
-  callgen -n 5 host1
+  callgen -m 5 host1
 meaning: make 5 calls to host1

 You can run both instances in a single host if you want, as long as